heavyblotto/bigfoot-war-game/docs/architecture.md

 API routes are located in the `src/app/api` directory and follow Next.js 13+ conventions for routing and handling requests.

 ## Database Schema
-(To be implemented)
-- User table: Stores user credentials and profile information
+- User table: Implemented.
+Stores user credentials and profile information
-- Game data tables: For storing game-related information (e.g., character data, game sessions)
+- Game data tables: To be implemented (e.g., character data, game sessions)